drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 (called the “equal error rate”), and returned a score of 1 − equal error rate.
 This precludes the situation where high accuracy scores are achieved by simply guessing the more numerous class in most or all cases.
-Since such class imbalance can occur in any of the experiments (and is \del{virtually}
-guaranteed to
-happen for the one-versus-rest classifiers in experiment 2), a score function that minimised equal error rate was used for all experiments.
+Since such class imbalance can occur in any of the experiments (and is guaranteed to happen for the one-versus-rest classifiers in experiment 2), a score function that minimised equal error rate was used for all experiments.
 Additionally, many phonological feature systems involve some sparsity (i.e.,